turingschool/curriculum/source/projects/jsblogger.markdown

 * `app` - This is where 98% of your effort will go.
 It contains subfolders which will hold most of the code you write including Models, Controllers, Views, Helpers, JavaScripts, etc.
 * `config` - Control the environment settings for your application.
 It also includes the `initializers` subfolder which holds items to be run on startup.
-* `db` - Will eventually have a `migrations` subfolder where your migrations, used to structure the database will be stored.
+* `db` - Will eventually have a `migrations` subfolder where your migrations, used to structure the database, will be stored.
 When using SQLite3, as is the Rails default, the database file will be stored in this folder.
 * `doc` - Who writes documentation?
 If you did, it'd go here.
 Someday.
 * `lib` - Not commonly used, this folder is to store code you control that is reusable outside the project.
-Instead, of storing code here, consider packaging it as a gem.
+Instead of storing code here, consider packaging it as a gem.
 * `log` - Log files, one for each environment.
 * `public` - The "root" of your application.
 Static files can be stored and accessed from here, but all the interesting things (JavaScript, Images, CSS) have moved up to `app` since Rails 3.1
 * `script` - Nothing of interest